atlanta-civic-circle/absentee-file-reader/README.md

 # absentee-file-reader
-Tutorial how to use Python and Pandas to read the Georgia absentee voter file
+Tutorial how to use Python and Pandas to read the Georgia absentee voter file.

 This is heavily commented code for Python learners who would like to do a Georgia politics execrcise.